2025 United States state legislative elections: Special elections

-There are currently 96 state and territorial legislative special elections scheduled for 2025.
-More than half of all states have procedures for special state legislative elections.
-Three seats flipped parties prior to November: Iowa's 1st and 35th Senate District and Pennsylvania's 36th Senate District went from Republican to Democrat.
+There were 93 state, 1 territorial, and 1 informal legislative special elections held in 2025.
+Four seats flipped parties in vacancy-related special elections: Georgia's 121st House District, Iowa's 1st and 35th Senate Districts, and Pennsylvania's 36th Senate District flipped from Republican to Democratic.
+Special elections called due to court-ordered redistricting in Mississippi allowed Democrats to break the Republican supermajority in the Mississippi Senate as well, gaining two seats, and gain one seat in the Mississippi House of Representatives.
 Many Democratic special election candidates have outperformed Kamala Harris' 2024 performance in their respective districts, often by 10 percentage points or more, but almost all featured turnout less than half of that of the 2024 election.
-Of the races that Republicans have over-performed in, most lean heavily Democratic.

 Democrats have additionally maintained their narrow control of the Minnesota Senate, Pennsylvania House of Representatives, Virginia Senate, and Virginia House of Delegates, through special election victories, as well as reaffirming the tie in the Minnesota House of Representatives.
-Their gains in the Iowa Senate also allowed them to break the Republican supermajority in the chamber.
-Special elections called due to court-ordered redistricting in Mississippi allowed Democrats to break the Republican supermajority in the Mississippi Senate as well, gaining two seats.
-They also gained one seat in the Mississippi House of Representatives.
+Their gains in the Iowa Senate and Mississippi Senate allowed them to break the Republican supermajorities in those chambers as well.